 I’ve been a member of the Scottish Green Party since early 2014; for various reasons I hadn’t felt it important enough to nail my political colours to the mast before then.
 One thing I love about the party is its commitment to fairness, equality and inclusivity.
 As a trans woman, I was so pleased to… Continue reading Scottish Green Party reaffirms trans positivity

 This was very nearly an ‘unpost’, but I think I have given it just a little too much thought for it to fall into that category.
 I’ve had a lot of issues surrounding a wedding I was at this weekend.
-Despite the lovely weather we’ve been having here recently, my inner life has been rather… Continue reading Chinks of darkness
+A chiarascuro moment Despite the lovely weather we’ve been having here recently, my inner life… Continue reading Chinks of darkness

-Early attempts Although I didn’t know the term ‘impostor syndrome’ back then, I think one of my earliest memories of feeling that I didn’t quite deserve to be where I was was when I played my flute in a residential music summer school.
-I’d auditioned the year before and hadn’t got in because I fluffed… Continue reading Confessions of a serial impostor
+Early attempts A cat peeking out through the stained glass – or is it?
+Although I didn’t know the term ‘impostor syndrome’ back then, I think one of my earliest memories of feeling that I didn’t quite deserve to be where I was was when I played my flute in a residential music summer school.… Continue reading Confessions of a serial impostor

-I was sorting through some old photos recently and found one of me as a girl, when I must have been about nine years old, I think.
-I look quite happy in the photograph, but it saddens me to think that that young girl (me) was being raised as a boy, with absolutely no awareness… Continue reading Anna was a girl once, she says
+Anna aged about nine I was sorting through some old photos recently and found one of me as a girl, when I must have been about nine years old, I think.
+I look quite happy in the photograph, but it saddens me to think that that young girl (me) was being raised as a boy,… Continue reading Anna was a girl once, she says

 People always seem to assume other people are ‘normal’ (i.e. like them).
 Here’s a random list of five ways I’ve been assumed normal.
 1. ‘Hope the roads are clear!’
 I told at least a dozen people we were going to Inverness for Christmas, and without exception, they expressed concern that the A9 (the main road… Continue reading Assumed normal